ErinGreenhalgh/personal_project/README.md

 #WriteLink
 ###Background:
 In my past experience working with writers in both an academic and a business setting, I have found that people often have trouble assessing how well their writing communicates what they intend and therefore have trouble editing and improving their writing.
-This app helps address this problem by providing users with data about the tones present in their writing so users can
+This app helps address this problem by providing users with data about the tones present in their writing so users can have more concrete details about the effectiveness of their writing.

 ###Features:
 * Users log in through LinkedIn Oauth